-In our house we’re not big users of straws but we still felt the need to join the movement.
+In our house, we’re not big users of straws but we still felt the need to join the movement.
 So, we finally bit the bullet and purchased some stainless steels straws and they are great.
-If you prefer something different there are other re-usable straws out there made from other materials, such as silicone, glass and even bamboo.
+If you prefer something different there are other reusable straws out there made from other materials, such as silicon, glass and even bamboo.
 Here are a couple of articles that discuss some of the many options out there.

 Anyway, I hope having heard the threat to our oceans and the health of people from the careless disposal of single-use plastics and will try to reduce your personal consumption.